After 60 Portland homicides, group calls to ‘Stop the Violence’

 PORTLAND, Ore.
 (KOIN) — Amid a surge in shootings on the streets of Portland, a group held a press conference Wednesday to highlight its upcoming rally encouraging an end to the violence.

+Just this week, there have been several shootings in Portland, including one mass shooting downtown and a homicide.

-Through its Better Portland campaign, the World Wide Deliverance Church is hosting a ‘Stop the Violence’ rally 10 a.m.
-Thursday at Pioneer Courthouse.
+Through the Better Portland campaign, the World Wide Deliverance Church is hosting a ‘Stop the Violence’ rally at 10 a.m.
+Thursday at Pioneer Courthouse Square.

 “We’re here to make a difference,” Pastor Corey Pritchett said.
 “We’re concerned about violence in the community.”